locka99/cpp-to-rust-book/compiling_and_linking/index.md

 }
 ```

-If we save this file and type "rustc main.rs" the compiler will notice the reference to "mod pacman" and will search for a pacman.rs \(or pacman/mod.rs\) and compile that too.
+If we save this file and type `rustc main.rs` the compiler will notice the reference to `mod pacman` and will search for a `pacman.rs` (or `pacman/mod.rs`) and compile that too.
 It will continue doing this with any other modules referenced along the way.

-In other words you could have a project with 1000 files and compile it as simply as "rustc main.rs".
+In other words you could have a project with 1000 files and compile it as simply as `rustc main.rs`.
 Anything referenced is automatically compiled and linked.

-Okay, so we can call rustc, but what happens if our code has dependencies on other projects.
+Okay, so we can call `rustc`, but what happens if our code has dependencies on other projects.
 Or if our project is meant to be exported so other projects can use it?

 ### Cargo

 Cargo is a package manager build tool rolled into one.
 Cargo can fetch dependencies, build them, build and link your code, run unit tests, install binaries, produce documentation and upload versions of your project to a repository.

-The easiest way to create a new project in Rust is to use the "cargo" command to do it
+The easiest way to create a new project in Rust is to use the `cargo` command to do it

 ```
 cargo new hello_world –bin